asmeurer/blog/posts/lessons-learned-from-working-at-continuum.md

 - One of the best ways to make heavily shared content is to make it on git (at least if you're an expert).

+- A good optimization algorithm avoids getting caught in local maxima by trying different parts of the search space that initially appear to be worse.
+The same approach should be taken in life.

 And some things that I already knew, but were reiterated:

 - Open source is more about the open than the source.
 Develop things in the